 Prince Edward Island

 You can choose what organs and tissues you do not wish to donate.
-An adult may have to sign for minors in certain provinces.
+An adult may have to sign for minors in certain provinces and territories.

 Full Body Donation in Canada

-Note that at this time Yukon, Nunavut and Northwest Territories do not have a full body donation program established.
+At this time Yukon, Nunavut, and Northwest Territories do not have a full body donation program established.